 Once a week, You can feed them with bloodworms, as well as grated cheese or low-fat cottage cheese.

 Taking care of rasboras is quite simple, but it is challenging to breed this species at home.
 First of all, you should prepare a spawning aquarium.
 The water in it should be very soft, with a temperature not lower than +28 ° C.

 In the aquarium, there should be plants with broad leaves so that the rasboras can do their mating games over there,

 Place one female and two males in it.
 If the volumes allow, then a small flock is placed in it, but at the same time, there should be more males than females.

-It is advisable to plant fish in the evening, as in the morning, they spawn.
 The female usually lays eggs on the inside of the leaf, and the male fertilizes it.
 The whole process lasts no more than two hours.
 After this, the fish need to be placed back in a common aquarium, as they can eat their fry.

 There are also situations when the fish do not spawn.
-In this case, males and females should be separated for several days, and they should also be given live food.
+In this case, males and females should be separated for several days, and they should be given live food.
 Weather conditions have a significant influence on spawning; usually, fish do not start mating in inclement weather and at low atmospheric pressure.